RJPearson94/terraform-provider-twilio/docs/resources/taskrouter_activity.md

 - `account_sid` - The account SID of the activity is deployed into
 - `workspace_sid` - The workspace SID to create the activity under.
 - `friendly_name` - The name of the activity
-- `available` - Whether the activity is available to accept tasks in Task Router
+- `available` - Whether the activity is available to accept tasks in TaskRouter
 - `date_created` - The date in RFC3339 format that the activity was created
 - `date_updated` - The date in RFC3339 format that the activity was updated
 - `url` - The URL of the activity